nitin42/Making-a-custom-React-renderer/faq.md

 }]);
 ```

-Thus we can use the above data to create an instance depending upon the type of an element and finally render the component.
+Thus we can use the above data to create an instance depending upon the type of an element type and finally render the component.

 #### What role does the `parse` function plays?